-Most knowledge on Earth's internal structure comes from seismology (body waves and free oscillations).
-It provides information on elastic properties (incompressibility k, shear modulus μ) and density ρ as function of radius.
+Most of our knowledge on the Earth's internal structure comes from seismology (body waves and free oscillations).
+They provide information on the elastic properties and the density as function of radius.
 Basic parts of the Earth are the crust (6-50 km thick), the solid mantle (to 2900 km depth), the liquid outer core, and a small solid inner core.